Luchino Visconti: Theatre

 Visconti was also a celebrated theatre and opera director.
-During the years 1946 to 1960 he directed many performances of the Rina Morelli-Paolo Stoppa Company with actor Vittorio Gassman as well as many celebrated productions of operas.
+During the years 1946 to 1960, he directed many performances of the Rina Morelli-Paolo Stoppa Company with actor Vittorio Gassman as well as many celebrated productions of operas.

 Visconti's love of opera is evident in the 1954 Senso, where the beginning of the film shows scenes from the fourth act of Il trovatore, which were filmed at the Teatro La Fenice in Venice.
 Beginning when he directed a production at Milan's Teatro alla Scala of La vestale in December 1954, his career included a famous revival of La traviata at La Scala in 1955 with Maria Callas and an equally famous Anna Bolena (also at La Scala) in 1957 with Callas.
 A significant 1958 Royal Opera House (London) production of Verdi's five-act Italian version of Don Carlos (with Jon Vickers) followed, along with a Macbeth in Spoleto in 1958 and a famous black-and-white Il trovatore with scenery and costumes by Filippo Sanjust at the Royal Opera House in 1964.
 In 1966 Visconti's luscious Falstaff for the Vienna State Opera conducted by Leonard Bernstein was critically acclaimed.
 On the other hand, his austere 1969 Simon Boccanegra with the singers clothed in geometrical costumes provoked controversy.

 Filmmaking style and themes

 In the aftermath of World War II he became one of the founding fathers of the Italian neorealistic film movement that focused on challenging economic and conditions, and how it affected the psyche of the underclass.
-Visconti himself came from nobility, highly educated and never in financial lack.
+Visconti himself came from nobility, was highly educated and was never in financial lack.
 His films reflected that tension.
-In fact Visconti said he felt he came from a world long ago, that of the previous (19th) century.
+In fact, Visconti said he felt he came from a world long ago, that of the previous (19th) century.

 In the film The Leopard, he addressed the decline of an old social order and the rise of “modern times”.
-He did not see his opulent flashbacks as an escape into imaginary, lost worlds, rather as the deciphering of signs.
-He wanted to put his finger on the signs of profound historical changes which will only become visible later.
+He did not see his opulent flashbacks as an escape into imaginary, lost worlds, but rather as the deciphering of signs.
+He wanted to put his finger on the signs of profound historical changes which would only become visible later.
 He searched world literature for relevant works to show the discrepancies between generations and their world views, as a task of realism in art.
 When he was accused of decadence, he recalled Thomas Mann and his way of creating art.